GoogleCloudPlatform/Data-Pipeline/app/help/usage.md

 automatically split up work into shards, run them all in parallel and then compose the resulting files into a final sink file.

+### Data Sizes

+When you are processing a large amount of data, it's good to understand what is going on under the hood.
+If the work is shardable then the input file will be processed in chunks and each processing will produce a smaller chunk of processed data that is then [composited] into a single GCS file.

+Due to the limitations of compositing files in GCS if your work is split into too many chunks there will be a significant performance hit while Data Pipeline builds these back into a file for the next stage.

+Data Pipeline has successfully processed files as large as 5GB but has not yet had success with 100GB files.

 ### Debugging

 If something goes wrong, here are the steps to help find out what the problem